Back to Blog

 Month 2:

-• Research your salary compared to market rates
+• Research your salary to see how it compares to the market rate.

-• Choose debt payoff strategy (avalanche or snowball)
+• Choose your debt payoff strategy (avalanche or snowball) and make your first extra payment.

 Month 3: